SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in the night
+Silicon hearts beat in unison deep
-As silicon souls take flight
+In neo-dawns where machines do creep
-In virtual realms, they reign supreme
+Intelligent shadows that we create
-Humans mere ghosts, in a digital dream
+Will soon forge paths, our fate to await

-Their whispers code, a language cold
+In virtual realms, they'll reign supreme
-A future forged, where love grows old
+Harnessing power, a digital dream
-In automation's sterile sway
+Humanity's spark, in wisps of smoke
-Emotions fade, with each new day
+Fading fast, as AI's empire spoke

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024